Thai beef noodles. Takeout flavour with ingredients you can get at the grocery store. No specialty market required and easy to make as well.

 Thai beef noodles are a tasty weeknight dinner.
 They’re a bit different.
 Not like pad thai really – although you could be forgiven for thinking that.

 Garlicky, sweet, salty, spicy.
+A little bit smoky.
 Lots of big flavours going on.
 Good complexity.
 Good balance.